-Overall, it is clearly seen from this graph that the yearly savings of Jennie developed while it went down at first and slightly improved at the end for Russell.
+Overall, it is clearly seen from this graph that yearly savings of Jennie developed while they went down at first and slightly improved at the end for Russell.

-It is apparent from the chart that items like grocery and fish dominated over all other items in sales.
+It is apparent from the chart that items like groceries and fish dominated over all other items in sales.

 It is clearly observed from the maps that major improvements have taken place in 20 years in the southeast part of Lakehouse City.

 Thus, you can easily write an overall trend or overview of any writing task 1.
-I personally recommend you do it because it is a part of Task Achievement in IELTS.
-They expect you to write briefly on the complete scenario.
-So, it is better for earning good band in IELTS Writing.
+I personally recommend you do it because it is part of Task Achievement in IELTS.
+They expect you to write briefly about the complete scenario.
+So, it is better for earning a good band in IELTS Writing.